 Tennessee law requires nonprofit organizations to notify the Attorney General of certain extraordinary events, namely the merger of a nonprofit organization with a for-profit company, the sale of substantially all of a nonprofit organization's assets to a for-profit company, or the dissolution of a nonprofit organization.

 Effective January 1, 2015, Tennessee law requires notice to the Attorney General of these events at least 45 days prior to the close of the event.
 Once notice is given, the Attorney General's Office will request information from the nonprofit organization about the transaction.
 Depending on the size of the transaction, the information request may be brief or extensive.

-Model information requests are available for review using the links below [note: revised documents will be available soon] but may be tailored if the specific transaction is unusually large or complex.
+Model information requests are available for review using the links below but may be tailored if the specific transaction is unusually large or complex.
 The Attorney General's Office will then review the information provided to make sure that nonprofit assets are being protected consistent with Tennessee law.
 In particular, the Attorney General's Office will evaluate the transaction to determine if the nonprofit organization is receiving fair market value for its assets.

 In 2006 the Tennessee General Assembly passed the Public Benefit Hospital Sales and Conveyance Act.
 Under the new act, any nonprofit or community-owned hospital must provide written notice to the Attorney General 45 days before selling or transferring control of its assets.
 The hospital must also certify that each member of its board has been given a copy of the Public Benefit Hospital Sales and Conveyance Act of 2006.